 Phase 1: Catalogue and photograph all parts.

 Phase 3: Inspect, fix, and test the engine/EFI.

 Phase 4.
 Inspect, test, replace, and repair

 remaining electrical, brakes, steering, seals, suspension, transmission, body, and paint.

 Jack has a voracious curiosity and naturagift for solving highly technical problems.
 In just 4 years, Jack taught himself the basics of CAD, 3D printing, electronics, chemistry, small engine repair, weld and much more.
 With some help from Dad and close mentors, Jack is quickly outgrowing Dad's skills (and his garage).

 With a 212cc motor, custom frame, suspension, torque converter and hydraulic disc brakes, this baby goes 35 MPH!!
 This was Jack's project in between his 914 build this year.
-Jack did all the tube chassis cutting, welding, grinding, engineering and fabrication work to this custom Go Kart.
+Jack did all the chassis fabrication, tube cutting, welding, grinding, and engineering to this custom Go Kart.

 A clean work area - finally!

 Using quality gear to master complex flight controls

 Some people print a little boat.
 Jack challenges the easy norm.
 Always.